stfc/docker-and-gh-actions-for-ml/docs/2-containerising-it.md

 Next, it copies all of our code from our repository into the image.

+The `EXPOSE` command doesn't do anything functional - it's purely documenting that the application listens on port 8000.
+We'll need that later because that's exactly how Azure App Service determines which port it should forward when it runs our Docker image in the cloud.

 Then, it specifies what command should be run when a container using this image is run.

 !!! note "Choosing a Python base image"
-    There are loads of different base images you could use for Python, from "slim" to "bullseye" to "alpine" and plenty more if you're looking outside the offical python images.
+    There are loads of different base images you could use for Python, from "slim" to "bullseye" to "alpine" and plenty more if you're looking outside the official python images.

     In general there's no right choice about which image you should use, other than to avoid the temptation to use "alpine" even though it's much smaller than the Debian-based images.
-The [PythonSpeed articles](https://pythonspeed.com/articles/base-image-python-docker-images/) on the topic go into loads of detail about the tradeoffs of the various options.
+The [PythonSpeed articles](https://pythonspeed.com/articles/base-image-python-docker-images/) on the topic go into loads of detail about the trade-offs of the various options.

 We're using Gunicorn here on top of Uvicorn here - Gunicorn provides an extra layer of production-ready application serving to handle things like multiple worker, address binding, etc. In this case we're only using one worker to reduce memory usage, but it's considered best practice to use Gunicorn + Uvicorn when deploying a FastAPI application.